swainechen/chenlab-training/websites/gis-aws/content/14-Appendix/02-awsbestpractices.md

 tags = ["help", "best practices"]
 +++

 There is a lot to track when running an AWS machine.
-This page has a concise list of best practices that you can use as a guide.
-The key topics covered here include:
+This page has a concise list of best practices that you can use as a guide:

-- Security

-- Tagging

-- Budgeting

-- Storage and instance upkeep

 **Security**
-    This one is pretty straight forward.
+    This one is pretty straightforward.

 - Do not share your account access information.
 - Handle your private security keys with caution.
 Do not share your machine's security keys unnecessarily.
 Remember, if someone knows the private key associated with your machine, they can access it.
 - Make sure your machine's security permissions are locked down first - then you can open them up as needed.
 - Avoid making resources public whenever possible.
 Do not store sensitive data in publicly available storage.
 - Make S3 buckets private by default.
 When you want to share the information there, be careful not to make resources public.

 **Tagging**